Jaber Al-Mubarak Al-Hamad Stadium

 Jaber Al-Mubarak Al-Hamad Stadium (استاد جابر المبارك الصباح), formerly known as Sulaibikhat Stadium, is a football stadium in Sulaibikhat, Kuwait.
 It is the home stadium of Sulaibikhat SC.
-It was built on an area of 102 thousand square meters, and can accommodate 15 thousand spectators.
+It was built on an area of 102 thousand square meters, and can accommodate 15,000 spectators.
 It is a part of a large sport venue renovation project to have better sports infrastructure in Kuwait.
-It was named after Jaber Al-Mubarak Al-Hamad Al-Sabah, 7th Prime Minister of Kuwait.
+It was named after Jaber Al-Mubarak Al-Hamad Al-Sabah, the 7th prime minister of Kuwait.

 History

 The stadium underwent heavy renovations starting in 2019.
 It was opened on 11 December 2024.
 The stadium has in its mezzanine offices for stadium management and a venue that fits around 100 people for conferences and media personnel.
 The first floor (2nd in the American system) is dedicated to VIP attendees, whereas the second floor contains the rooms of the commentators, 2 analysis studios, and 14 private rooms that offer a view of the match, each fitting about 8 to 10 spectators.

 It is also the first stadium in Kuwait that only has a football pitch without any race tracks.
 It's also the first stadium to be designed to be similar to European stadiums.